fitrianingrum/fitrianingrum.me/content/post/2020/sql-server-for-xml.md

 ### --- AUTO mode with a custom root element

-If we want to give a root element named `SalesOrder`:
+If you want to give a root element named `SalesOrder`:

 ```sql
 SELECT	soh.SalesOrderID